 - Finally, I acknowledge that Facebook are not affiliated with me or my giveaway.

-Here’s a link to the post, feel free to enter as you now know the answer!
+Here’s a link to the post, now you know the answer!

-I look forward to seeing your well-structured competitions and see you increase your engagement and awareness over the festive period!
+I look forward to seeing your well-structured competitions and see you increase your engagement and awareness!